ozlemsalehi/cmpe150/Lab/Lab13/README.md

 ### Strings

+#### Some useful string functions

+char sentence[100];

+char word[30];

+- strlen(sentence) gives you the length of the sentence array

+- strcpy(sentence,word) copies the content of the word array into the sentence array (use when you want to write sentence=word), not safe since word might be longer than sentence and there is no check by the function

+- strncpy(sentence,word,10) copies the first 10 characters of the word array into the sentence array

+- strcmp(sentence,word) returns 0 if the content of the two arrays are equal (read the details from the slides)

+#### Reading strings

+- Use %c and read char by char

+When to use?
+You can always use %c to read strings but you may prefer to use especially if you are reading something until a special character is entered (like '*', '\n', '.')
+- Use %s

+When to use?
+When you are reading a single word. %s reads a string until it finds a space or a new line.
+Be careful when using multiple %s since it leaves the space ' ' or new line '\n' in the buffer and the next string you read by %s becomes ' ' or '\n'.

+- Use fgets

+When to use?
+When you want to read until user hits enter and when you want to read spaces.
+Be careful since fgets reads also the new line character '\n'.
+If the user enters "cmpe", then your array will look like this: 'c' 'm' 'p' 'e' \n','\0'.
+This is important when you use strcmp since "cmpe" and "cmpe\n" are different strings and strlen will return 5 instead of 4.
+Other than that, when you print the two strings you will have the same output except an extra space.

+- Use gets

+When to use? gets is very similar to fgets except that it doesn't include the new line character at the end of the string.
+Unlike scanf, it doesn't leave it in the buffer neither. '\n' disappears :) However you will see warnings in your code since it is not safe to use.
+If your array is 10 characters long and if the user enters a longer input string, then you have a problem since gets does not have a limit like fgets.

 #### Q1) Find the nth word in a sentence (Lab 8b.2)

 Write a function which takes a sentence as a string (char array)with size at most 150, and one integer (x), and another empty